 Cycling is non-weight bearing

-The main reason why cyclists experience low bone density is the fact that cycling is a non-weight bearing sport.
+The main reason why cyclists experience low bone density is the fact that cycling is a non-weight-bearing sport.
 While this activity is great for cardiovascular health, high levels of cycling can negatively affect bones and cause them to lose strength over time.
 Even though you’re active in the saddle, you’re basically sitting down without any compression forces working their magic on your spine and pelvis.
 The force you’re putting into pedals is not distributed evenly and it doesn’t put any strain on your bones which is necessary for bone growth.

 Recovery time is passive

-Most cyclists recover from hard cycling sessions doing some low-impact or passive activity like sitting or lying down.
+Most cyclists recover from hard cycling sessions by doing some low-impact or passive activity like sitting or lying down.
 Many notices that avoiding weight-bearing activities helps their recovery and makes it faster and easier to handle, even though their bones might suffer.